EdinburghNLP/nematus/README.md

 The changes to Nematus include:

- - arbitrary input features (factors)
+ - arbitrary input features (factored neural machine translation)
  - ensemble decoding (and new translation API to support it)
  - dropout on all layers (Gal, 2015) http://arxiv.org/abs/1512.05287
  - automatic training set reshuffling between epochs